-- Brush the hot chicken and broccoli with the reserved glaze, and garnish with black sesame seed (or sesame seeds) if desired.
+- Brush the hot chicken and broccoli with the reserved glaze, and garnish with Black Sesame Seeds (affiliate link) or sesame seeds if desired.
 Serve hot

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This recipe would be great for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+This Sesame Chicken and Broccoli Sheet Pan Meal recipe would be great for any low-carb diet or low-glycemic diet, including any phase of the original South Beach Diet.
 Even if you choose to use agave nectar or pure maple syrup as a sweetener, the amount of carbs per serving will still be very low.